 About the SCRC

 The South-Central Renaissance Conference is an interdisciplinary association of Renaissance scholars with membership drawn from North America and Europe.
-SCRC takes pride in being the oldest and friendliest Renaissance conference in North America.
+SCRC takes pride in being one of the oldest and friendliest Renaissance conferences in North America.

 SCRC hosts an annual meeting titled Exploring the Renaissance: An International Conference.
 Host cities have included Malibu, California, Savannah, Georgia, St. Louis and Kansas City in addition to New Orleans, Hot Springs, Arkansas and cities in Oklahoma and Texas.
 The SCRC's international flavor comes partly from organizations such as The Queen Elizabeth I Society, The Andrew Marvel Society, and The Society for Renaissance Art History, which always meet in conjunction with SCRC and sponsor paper sessions.
 At the 2007 meeting in San Antonio 116 juried papers were presented in concurrent sessions over three days.